What is a thermal mass flow meter?

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

 An advantage of thermal flow meters is that they have no moving parts.
 This reduces maintenance and permits the use in demanding application areas, including saturated gas.
 They also do not require temperature or pressure corrections and provide excellent overall accuracy and repeatability over a wide range of flow rates.
-This style of meter calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.
+This meter style calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.